What’s the Wrack Line?

 Drift line is another term people use for debris left behind at high tide; I use it myself.
 I use wrack line and drift line somewhat interchangeably, but I lean towards using wrack line for higher, drier, possibly bigger material associated with the higher tides, and drift line for smaller wet material left by any old high tide; but I’m not strict about it.
 This page, for example is called Wrack Line; it’s an umbrella for all things drifting in on the tide.

 The composition of the drift line varies a lot over time and space.
 Sometimes the contents are very specific.

 I love checking out small stuff in the drift line.

 Here are a few bigger items.

 You never know what you’re going to find in the wrack line.
 It’s make-up varies beach by beach, with the seasons, and year to year.
-In the following pages I have compiled photos of all kinds of things that have drifted with the tide onto my home beaches.
+The links below are to year-by-year compilations of all kinds of things that have drifted with the tide onto my home beaches.